Camp Iron Horse

-Camp Iron Horse is designed to offer fun and educational activities for children and teenagers that excite the mind, body and spirit, teach knowledge and skills, build character and self-awareness, and promote cooperation.
+Camp Iron Horse is designed to offer fun and educational activities for children that excite the mind, body and spirit, teach knowledge and skills, build character and self-awareness, and promote cooperation.

 Camp Iron Horse Counselors:

 Our counselors are responsible, caring and highly qualified.
-All are trained in various fields as well as First Aid and CPR.
+All are trained in First Aid and CPR.